-- Invite the children to use their bookmarks to return to pages 854-855 in The Catholic Children's Bible.
-Ask them to look at the artwork and share what they see. - Read the Scripture passage to the children.
-Then ask the children several questions to check for comprehension, such as the following: - > How does the shepherd take care of his sheep? (by leading them to food, water, and safety) - > What does he help them with? (keeping danger away, protecting them)
+- Invite the children to find Psalm 23 in The Catholic Children's Bible (page 852).
+Point out the green leaf at the beginning and end of the passage. - Have the children turn to the Featured Story on page 854.
+Explain that the green leaves on this page mark the same Scripture passage found on page 852. - Ask the children to look at the artwork on pages 854-855 and invite them to describe what they see. - Read the Scripture passage to the children.
+Then ask the children several questions to check for comprehension, such as the following: - How does the shepherd take care of his sheep? (by leading them to food, water, and safety) - > What does he help them with? (keeping danger away, protecting them) - How does God act like a good shepherd? (by guiding us and providing us with all we need) - How does God protect us?
+(Accept all reasonable responses, such as by surrounding us with friends and family, teachers, and helpers, and by always listening to our prayers.)

-- > How does God act like a good shepherd? (by guiding us and providing us with all we need) - How does God protect us?
-(Accept all reasonable responses, such as by surrounding us with friends and family, teachers, and helpers, and by always listening to our prayers.) - Have the children turn to the activity on page 2 of the activity booklet and complete it.
+Have the children turn to the activity on page 2 of the activity booklet and complete it.
 Solution: